 Function/ Parm ChangeMan ZMF Behavior ChangeMan ZDD Behavior Designated Compile Procedure Designated Compile Procs are enforced by displaying panel CMNSTG04 in read mode, so you cannot override the compile and link option parms that have been defined.
 This is for Force Level = 2.
 Designated Compile Procs are not supported at this time.
 The Build dialog displays in edit mode (instead of read mode as on the mainframe).
 The Compile Parms, Link Parms, and User Options fields can be overridden.
 But if a component has been defined to use a designated compile procedure, what you type in the Build Procedure field will be overridden by the designated compile procedure.
 Editing Components A component does not have to be in Lock status while you are editing it.
 ChangeMan ZMF prevents other users from accessing a component you are editing.
-Unless you lock a component, it can be updated by another user while you are editing it.
-See "Locking and Unlocking Components" on page 257.
+Unless you lock a component, it output and the updated by another user while you editing it.
+See "Locking and Unless you lock a component, it output and the updated by another user while you editing it.
+See "Locking and Unless you lock a component, it output and updated by another user while you editing it.
+Components" on page 271.
 Package Components Package components are displayed as one member list.
 Package components can be displayed in two ways: as one member list in the bang (!) folder. per library type folder.
 Package Filters Not applicable.
 Additional filter criteria has been added to select which packages display.
 Relink Function LCT cards can be processed through the relink function.
 LCT cards cannot be processed.
 Relink is only for load to load components.
 Save to Personal & Staging Lib Admin.
 Parm If this parm is set to Y, ChangeMan ZMF will save to both the staging and personal libraries.
 If this parm is set to Y, ChangeMan ZDD will not save changes in the personal library.
 Staging Versions You are always prompted to enter a Change Description after you exit from editing a component.
 You will not be prompted to enter a Change Description after you exit from editing a component.
 The Change Description field will be blank when Staging Versions is viewed through ChangeMan ZDD and ChangeMan ZMF in the ISPF client.